abhiverse01/the-coders-handbook/docker - 101/docker.md

 #### 3. **Why is Docker Portable?**

 To understand Docker’s portability, think of it like this:
 - Imagine you’re packing your lunch for work or school.
 You don’t just grab individual items and throw them into your bag.
 Instead, you put everything in a **lunchbox**: your sandwich, snacks, drink, and even utensils.
-Wherever you take this lunchbox, everything inside it is ready to go, and you don’t have to worry if the place you’re going to has utensils or cups — **everything you need is in the box**.
+Wherever you take this lunchbox, everything inside is ready to go, and you don’t have to worry if the place you’re going to has utensils or cups — **everything you need is in the box**.

-Similarly, Docker is like this **lunchbox** for your application.
-It packages not only the app but all its required tools, libraries, and settings, so it can run anywhere, whether on your computer, a server, or in the cloud.
-The **Docker container** ensures your app has everything it needs.
+Similarly, Docker is like a lunchbox for your application.
+It packages not only the app but also all its required tools, libraries, and settings so it can run anywhere, whether on your computer, a server, or in the cloud.
+The Docker container ensures your app has everything it needs.

 ---